 What We Do

 The Reading/Writing Learning Clinic is affiliated with the Literacy Studies Program in the Department of Specialized Program in Education of the School of Education.
-As an intrinsic component of the Literacy Studies Program, the Clinic embraces an understanding of literacy as a human right and education for social justice.
-The Clinic is a site for developing exemplary teaching practices, for training interns in the Literacy Studies Graduate Programs, and for conducting state-of-the-art literacy research.
-The Clinic is dedicated to supporting teachers through sharing knowledge about teaching practices.
-The Clinic is a nationally recognized site of exploring both the nature of literacy and exemplary ways to support literacy development.
+As an intrinsic component of the Literacy Studies Program, the clinic embraces an understanding of literacy as a human right and education for social justice.
+It is a site for developing exemplary teaching practices, for training interns in the Literacy Studies graduate programs, and for conducting state-of-the-art literacy research.
+The clinic is dedicated to supporting teachers through sharing knowledge about teaching practices.
+It is a nationally recognized site of exploring both the nature of literacy and exemplary ways to support literacy development.